cloudblog004/fantasticfoodies/content/en/posts/221-recipe-of-favorite-mom-and-39-s-crock-pot-creamy-chicken-noodle-soup-from-carcass.md

 - "Slice carrots, celery and mince onion.
 Keep onion separate from carrots and celery as it&#39;s going in later than the other two."
 - "By this time your chicken should be cooled enough to pull the meat off the carcass.
 Be sure to feel ALL the meat you pick off so you don&#39;t miss any bone pieces."
 - "Heat the pot on the stove top to medium high with either 1 tbsp oil or butter.
 After heated, put in carrots and celery and sauté for about 8-10 mins, you don&#39;t want it completely soft but starting to soften."
 - "Add onion and stir often with celery and carrots.
-Once the onions are tender and start to turn clear, add the chicken meat &amp; the &#34;chicken stock&#34; water from the crock pot to the stove pot.
+Once the onions are tender and start to turn clear, add the chicken meat & the *chicken stock* water from the crock pot to the stove pot.
 Bring to a boil."
 - "Add egg noodles, cover and turn down to medium heat.
 Boil until the noodles are done, stirring occasionally."
 - "Add cream of chicken soup, stir thoroughly."
 - "Add salt and pepper to taste.
 Everyone is different, that&#39;s why I didn&#39;t use a measurement."